blinton-sp/matrix-project/README.md

 We would then [attach an Elastic Load Balancer to our EC2 Autoscaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html) to the EC2 Autoscaling group.
 This will automate the process of routing traffic to the servers to the most optimal instances/availability zones that will in turn result in low latency for users/devices.

+# Matrix Server Deployment Instructions

-# AWS Infrastructure Setup Instructions
+## AWS Infrastructure Setup

 1. Clone the repository above to your computer
 2. Setup an AWS Account if you don't have one already